marnelfr/udemy.react/README.md

 folder.\
 Our app can then be uploaded to production using for example Firebase hosting.
 To do that, we need to create a project on our firebase console.
 Once done, we can click on ``Build`` then on ``Hosting`` and then click on ``Get started`` and follow instructions.

 ## Animating ReactApp
-We can do this by using build in CSS property or take advantage from the [React-Transition-Group](https://reactcommunity.org/react-transition-group/) package offered by the React community.\
+We can do this by using build in CSS properties or take advantage from the [React-Transition-Group](https://reactcommunity.org/react-transition-group/) package offered by the React community.\
-Installation: ``npm install react-transition-group --save``\
+Installation: ``npm install react-transition-group --save``

 ### Transition component
 It got:
-- four state (entering, entered, exiting, exited) that we can use to adjust our css for animating
+- `state` which can have four values (entering, entered, exiting, exited) that we can use to adjust our css for animating
-- in props that receive the state related to the display of our component
+- `in` props that receive the state related to the display of our component
-- mountOnEnter/unmountOnExit props that can be added if we want to remove completely the element from the dom on ``exited``
+- `mountOnEnter/unmountOnExit` props that can be added if we want to remove completely the element from the dom on ``state === exited``
-- timeout props which defined the transition time.
-It can receive an object defining the ``enter`` and ``exit`` timing.
+- `timeout` props which defined the transition time in ms. It can also receive an object defining the ``enter`` and ``exit`` timing.
 ````javascript
 <button onClick={() => setShowDiv(showDiv => !showDiv)} className="Button">Toggle</button>
 <Transition in={showDiv} mountOnEnter unmountOnExit timeout={400}>